TuyishimireEric/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore : initialization
+# Bookstore : Connect Redux and React
-I have created the React part of the app. and also set up routing using React Router.
+In this branch I have used Redux store to display books. and also added some UI elements to the components and made them dispatch actions.

 ## Built With

 - React Js
+- Redux
 - Vs code

 ## Getting Started